-- Certificates, notes, or bonds of the United States, its agencies, or any corporation wholly owned by the government of the United States, - Obligations of government-sponsored corporations which are eligible as collateral for advances to member banks as determined by the Board of Governors of the Federal Reserve System, - Bankers' acceptances purchased on the secondary market, - Repurchase agreements for securities listed in the three items above, provided that the transaction is structured so that the public treasurer obtains control over the underlying securities, - Investment deposits with qualified public depositories, - Washington State Local Government Investment Pool, and - County Treasurer Investment Pools.
+• Certificates, notes, or bonds of the United States, its agencies, or any corporation wholly owned by the government of the United States,

+- Obligations of government-sponsored corporations which are eligible as collateral for advances to member banks as determined by the Board of Governors of the Federal Reserve System, - Bankers' acceptances purchased on the secondary market, - Repurchase agreements for securities listed in the three items above, provided that the transaction is structured so that the public treasurer obtains control over the underlying securities, - Investment deposits with qualified public depositories, - Washington State Local Government Investment Pool, and - County Treasurer Investment Pools.

-The District's investments as of August 31, 2020, are as follows:
+The District's investments as of August 31, 2021, are as follows:

-Type of Investment District's own investments Investments held by district as an agent for other organizations Total Washington State Local 1,668,265 261,374 1,929,639 Government Investment Pool
+District's own Investments held by District as an agent for Type of Investment investments other organizations Total Washington State Local 1,709,175 257,764 1,966,939 Government Investment Pool

-The Washington State Local Government Investment Pool (LGIP) was authorized by Chapter 294, Laws of 1986, and is managed and operated by the Washington State Treasurer.
-Participation in the pool is voluntary and the pool does not have a credit rating.
-Investments in the LGIP, a qualified external investment pool, are reported at amortized cost which approximates fair value.
-The pool portfolio is invested in a manner that meets the maturity, quality, diversification and liquidity requirements set forth by GASBS 79 for external investment pools that elect to measure, for financial reporting purposes, investments at amortized cost.
-The pool maintains a Weighted Average Maturity (WAM) of 60 days or shorter.
-The LGIP does not have any legally binding guarantees of share values.
-The LGIP does not impose liquidity fees or redemption gates on participant withdrawals.
+The District is a participant in the Local Government Investment Pool (LGIP).
+The LGIP was authorized by Chapter 294, Laws of 1986, and is managed and operated by the Washington State Treasurer.
+The State Finance Committee is the administrator of the statute that created the LGIP and adopts rules.
+The State Treasurer is responsible for establishing the investment policy for the LGIP and reviews the policy annually; proposed changes are reviewed by the LGIP Advisory Committee.

+The LGIP is an unrated external investment pool.
+Investments in the Pool are reported at amortized cost, which approximates fair value.
+The Pool is invested in manner that meets the maturity, quality, diversification, and liquidity requirements set forth by generally accepted accounting principles for external investment pools that elect to measure, for financial reporting purposes, investments at amortized cost.
+The Pool does not have any legally binding guarantees of share values.